 Like most Google products, it is technically impressive but offers minimal configurability – what you see is all you’ll get.
 If you just want to display photos and photos in sequence to your friends, or let them scroll through them from anywhere in the world, it will fit the bill admirably.
 But if you want to to do anything beyond what they offer (like display only the information you’ve added in the item Info field) you’ll have to look for another product.

 Caption Pro is a Windows-only product which can easily generate user-driven and rolling slideshows with captions added below images and videos, thus preserving all the image pixels.
 However, there is no adjustment of individual slide timings for rolling presentations, no transition options and no video format export.
-Captions are sized automatically to fit into a specified area, and are of unlimited length and can be applied in two parts, one of which allows line breaks.
+Captions are sized automatically to fit into a specified area, are of unlimited length and can be applied in two parts, one of which allows line breaks.
 Caption Pro includes a selection capability, allowing users to apply captions to a selection of loaded items and then create a slideshow from only the captioned items.
 Captions can be edited after application, as caption data is stored in image and video file metadata and no image pixels are overwritten.
+It includes a facility for automatically generating individual digital photos from images of multiple paper photos.

 The most useful features of this application are its simplicity – the captioning process involves only writing the caption and clicking a single key to apply it – and the ease of editing captions after they have been applied.